Pull out all the stops: Textual analysis via punctuation sequences: Data and methodology

 We determine each entry of $\p{f}^{1,k}$ from the number of times that the associated punctuation mark appears in a document, relative to the total number of punctuation marks in a document:

-The feature $\p{f}^{1,k}$ induces a discrete probability distribution on the set of punctuation marks for each document in our corpus (i.e., $\sum_{i=1}^{\vert\Theta\vert}f^1_i = 1$ for all $k$) and is independent of the order of the punctuation marks.
-For the Le Guin quote, $\p{f}^1$ is given by
+The feature $\p{f}^{1,k}$ induces a discrete probability distribution on the set of punctuation marks for each document in our corpus (i.e., $\sum_{i=1}^{\vert\Theta\vert}f^{1,k}_i = 1$ for all $k$) and is independent of the order of the punctuation marks.
+For the Le Guin quote,

 where the second row indicates the elements of the vector and the first row indicates the corresponding punctuation marks.
 (Recall from~\cref{sec:database1} that we amalgamate opening and closing double and single quotation marks into a single punctuation mark, so that entry refers to the appearance of either of those two marks.)
 An alternative is to consider the frequency of punctuation marks relative to the number of characters or words in a document~\cite{Grieve2007}.
+In \cref{feature_dist}, we show the histograms of punctuation-mark frequencies (which are given by $\p{f}^{1}$) across all documents in our corpus.
+These plots give an idea of the overall usage of each punctuation mark in our corpus.
+For instance, we see that commas and periods are (unsurprisingly) the most common punctuation marks in the corpus documents.
+We also observe that the comma frequency varies more across documents than the period frequency.
+Another observation is that there appear to be two peaks in quotation-mark frequency: a lower peak at about $0.1$ (with a height of approximately $450$ documents) and a higher peak at about $0.25$ (with a height of approximately $650$ documents).
+No other punctuation mark has more than one noticeable peak; this may suggest that one can cluster documents in our corpus into two sets whose characteristic feature is how often they use quotation marks.

-To compute $\p{f}^{2,k}$ and $\p{f}^{3,k}$, we consider a categorical Markov chain on the ordered set of punctuation marks and associate each punctuation mark with a state of the Markov chain.
+To compute $\p{f}^{2,k}$ and $\p{f}^{3,k}$, we consider a categorical Markov chain on the sequence of punctuation marks and associate each punctuation mark with a state of the Markov chain.
 We first need two types of transition matrices.
 We calculate the matrix \mbox{$\p{P}^{k}\in[0,1]^{\vert\Theta\vert\times\vert\Theta\vert}$} from the number of times that elements in an ordered pair of punctuation marks occur successively in a document, relative to the number of times that the first punctuation mark in this pair occurs in the document:

-We calculate the matrix \mbox{$\widetilde{\p{P}}^k\in[0,1]^{\vert\Theta\vert\times\vert\Theta\vert}$} from the number of times that elements in an ordered pair of successive punctuation marks occurs in a document, relative to the total number of punctuation marks in the document:
+When a punctuation mark $\theta_i$ does not appear in a document, we set all entries in the corresponding row to $0$.
+We calculate the matrix \mbox{$\widetilde{\p{P}}^k\in[0,1]^{\vert\Theta\vert\times\vert\Theta\vert}$} from the number of times that elements in an ordered pair of successive punctuation marks occur in a document, relative to the total number of punctuation marks in the document: